Richard-Voragen/Roll-With-The-Punches/ProjectDocumentTemplate.md

 ## Audio

 The songs that were used are listed below.
-Some touch ups were personally done to the music to remove static from the recordings.<br>
+Some touch-ups were done in Audacity to the music to remove static from the recordings.<br>
 1. [Buggle Call Rag](https://www.loc.gov/item/jukebox-16321/) by Victor Military Band.
 This song was recorded in 1916 so under the Music Modernization Act it is free to use in the public domain.
 2. [My Own Iona](https://www.loc.gov/item/jukebox-21051/) by Victor Military Band.
 This song was recorded in 1916 so under the Music Modernization Act it is free to use in the public domain.

-<br>The sound effects are listed below.
+The sound effects are listed below.
 Pitch and volume have been modified in Unity.<br>
 1. Fireball attack sound: [fireball.wav](https://freesound.org/people/perduuus/sounds/701804/) by [perduuus](https://freesound.org/people/perduuus/).
 The licence is Attribution Noncommercial 4.0
 2. Waterball attack sound: [Freeze](https://freesound.org/people/JustInvoke/sounds/446112/) by [JustInvoke](https://freesound.org/people/JustInvoke/).
 The licence is Attribution 4.0
 3. Lightning zap sound: [FX_Red_Laser_Shot_5.wav](https://freesound.org/people/JakeAMT/sounds/681974/) by [JakeAMT](https://freesound.org/people/JakeAMT/).
 The licence is Creative Commons 0